 The LENS “Learning Enhancement through Neurostimulation” study will examined whether brain stimulation paired with social skills learning can help teenagers ages 12-17 with autism learn how to make and keep friends.
 Brain stimulation can enhance learning in some people.

-This study involves enrolling in a 14-week training program where teenagers with autism interact in small groups and learn social skills using the evidence-based PEERS protocol (UCLA Program for Education and Enhancement of Relational Skills).
-Participants will receive active brain stimulation, or non-active stimulation (placebo).
+This study involved enrolling in a 14-week training program where teenagers with autism interact in small groups and learn social skills using the evidence-based PEERS protocol (UCLA Program for Education and Enhancement of Relational Skills).
+Participants received active brain stimulation, or non-active stimulation (placebo).

 Watch the Youtube video to view a demonstration of the brain stimulation process, featuring Dr. Gwynette as the LENS subject.

-Before and after this training, MRI scans will be taken to see whether the training with active brain stimulation made a difference in brain activation.
+Before and after this training, MRI scans were taken to see whether the training with active brain stimulation made a difference in brain activation.